 NSRN Events and Conference

 NSRN organizes and sponsors various scholarly events with its partners.
 The NSRN Annual Lecture 2016 “Is atheism a religion?” will take place at Univesity College London on December 2, 2016.
 See here for more information.
-The year 2016 also marked the fourth installment of the NSRN International Conference, which is held in Zürich, Switzerland, on 7-9 July.
-The conference is co-hosted by the ‘Diversity of Nonreligion’ Research Project.
-This year’s theme is Approaching Nonreligion: Conceptual, methodical, and empirical approaches in a new research field.
+The year 2016 also marked the fourth installment of the NSRN International Conference, which was held in Zürich, Switzerland, on 7-9 July.
 For more information, see the conference page.

 NSRN and De Gruyter publish a book series Religion and Its Others: Studies in Religion, Nonreligion and Secularity (RIO).
 It considers the multiple relations between religion, nonreligion, and secularity.
 The series explores apparently nonreligious or ‘irreligious’ phenomena that are significantly related to religion as well as modes of differentiation between religion and its various others, often institutionalized in cultural, legal, and political orders.
 For more information, see book series website.